November 20, 2014

-The Year In Review provides a concise, substantive analysis of the Court’s decisions, and organizes each case according to the key issues addressed.
+The Year In Review provides a concise, substantive analysis of the Court’s decisions.
 The easy-to-use Table of Contents is organized by issue, so that the reader can easily identify all of the relevant cases bearing on the issue of choice.

 Use the Year In Review to find out …